Silvertone (brand)

 Silvertone is a brand created and promoted by Sears for its line of consumer electronics and musical instruments from 1916 to 1972.

 The rights to the Silvertone brand were purchased by South Korean corporation Samick Music in 2001.
 Samick made new musical instruments under the Silvertone brand and relaunched some historic models.
 In 2020, RBI Music was appointed the exclusive worldwide distributor of the Silvertone brand, and in December 2021, RBI acquired all rights to the brand.

-Musical instruments under the Silvertone name are electric and acoustic guitars, basses, accordions, and ukuleles.
+Musical instruments under the Silvertone name are flute, electric and acoustic guitars, basses, accordions, and ukuleles.

 History

 Beginnings

+A Silvertone model 1 and other early Silvertone products.

 Sears filed for Silvertone as a trademark in late 1915 to be used as a house brand for a line phonographs and records.
 It was approved in early 1916 with their first phonograph models appearing in their Spring 1916 catalog and the records following later that year.

 Beginning in the 1920s, the brand was expanded to include Silvertone radios and again expanded in the 1930s to musical instruments, superseding the previously used Oxford branding.

-A Silvertone model 1 and other early Silvertone products.